 8. If the AAnF determines to provide AKMA service to the UE, the AAnF sends Naanf_AKMA_ApplicationKey_Get response to the AF with SUPI/GPSI, KAF and the KAF expiration time.
 Whether to send SUPI or GPSI is determined by AAnF based on the local policy.
 If the AAnF finds that roaming is not allowed, it shall respond the AF containing a failure indication that roaming is not allowed.
 If AAnF has subscribed the event for RoamingStatusReport, then the AAnF is expected to keep track of the transmitted A-KIDs and the recipient AFs.

 NOTE 1: When UE re-authentication occurs, a new A-KID is provided to AAnF for the same SUPI while the AF still maintains the originally transmitted A-KID.
-If the AAnF uses the new A-KID in the RoamingStatusReport the AF will not find the AF information asscociated with the new A-KID and the AF actions might fail.
+If the AAnF uses the new A-KID in the RoamingStatusReport the AF will not find the AF information associated with the new A-KID and the AF actions might fail.